Kong/docs.konghq.com/app/konnect/servicehub/manage-services.md

 3. Navigate to **Versions**.

-4. Click on the version you want to archive or delete, and you'll be taken to the version detail page.
+4. Click on the version you want to delete, and you'll be taken to the version detail page.

 5. Click on the **Actions** dropdown menu.

-6. Click **Delete Version** to permanently delete the Service version, or **Archive Version** to remove the Service version from use but not permanently delete it.
-You will not see archived versions in Service detail page versions dropdown.
+6. Click **Delete Version** to permanently delete the Service version.

-If you want to republish an archived version, return to the Service version detail page.
-Click **Actions**, and then click **Publish Version**.

 ### Implement a Service Version (Kong Gateway) {#implement-service-version}